Tools for Equitable Climate Resilience

 Communities across the United States are increasingly impacted by climate change and face growing problems like property damage, health concerns, and safety issues as a result of flooding and extreme heat.
 Inadequate wastewater treatment and lack of access to safe and affordable drinking water in many communities compound these threats.

-River Network’s new Community-Led Research Toolkit provides step-by-step guidance and lessons learned on how to effectively engage with community members to understand climate impacts and to develop equitable climate resilience strategies.
+The Community-Led Research Toolkit provides step-by-step guidance and lessons learned on how to effectively engage with community members to understand climate impacts and to develop more equitable climate resilience strategies.

 - What is Community-Led Research and Knowledge?

 - What are the benefits of Community-Led Research?

 The toolkit also has real-world Community-Led Research case studies, a Community-Led Research Project Planning and Facilitation Guide, and extensive lists of references and resources.

 Tools for Equitable Climate Resilience on the River Network Blog